lboasso/LEON/README.md

 A string is serialized as encoded [UTF-8](https://en.wikipedia.org/wiki/UTF-8) raw bytes.
-If the size of the string is at most 31 bytes, the string can be encoded with one byte type tag `011XXXXX`, where the least significant 5 bits store the size as unsigned integer, followed by its raw bytes.
+If the string is non-empty and its size is at most 31 bytes, it can be encoded with one byte type tag `011XXXXX`, where the least significant 5 bits store the size as unsigned integer, followed by its raw bytes.
-A string of an arbitrary size is serialized with one byte type tag `01000110`, a LEON integer representing its size and followed by its raw bytes.
+A string of an arbitrary size is serialized with one byte type tag `01100000`, a LEON integer representing its size and followed by its raw bytes.

 The size of a string must match the number of its raw bytes.